Skip to content

 Whole Recognition:

-This method offers the best speech recognition results but consumes the most computer resources.
-If the video is large and you're using the large-v3 model, it might lead to crashes.
+This method offers the best speech recognition accuracy but consumes the most computer resources.
+If you're dealing with a large video file and using the large-v3 model, it might lead to crashes due to high resource demands.

-During recognition, the entire audio file is passed to the model, which internally uses VAD (Voice Activity Detection) to segment and punctuate the speech.
-The default silence split is 200ms, and the maximum sentence length is 3 seconds.
-You can configure these settings in Menu -- Tools/Options -- Advanced Options -- VAD area.
+During recognition, the entire audio file is fed to the model.
+The model then internally uses Voice Activity Detection (VAD) to segment and punctuate the audio.
+The default silence separation is 200ms, with a maximum statement length of 3 seconds.
+These settings can be configured in Menu -> Tools/Options -> Advanced Options -> VAD section.

-As the name suggests, this method cuts the audio file into segments of equal length and then passes them to the model.
-Also, the OpenAI model will force using equal partition.
-That means no matter you choose "Whole Recognition" or "Pre-Segmentation", "Equal Partition" will be enforced when you are using OpenAI model.
+As the name suggests, this method cuts the audio file into segments of equal length before passing them to the model.
+It's a less resource-intensive approach.
+Note that using OpenAI models will force equal division, meaning "Equal Division" will be used regardless of whether you selected "Whole Recognition" or "Pre-Segmentation".